Typee-Language/Typee/_Global_Documentation/programming-languages-translation-State-of-the-Art.md

 functional programming into typed source code (C or Ada) for it to be easily integrated in ANSI C or Ada83 source code.

-Their translator allows a parametrized specification of types and even operators.
+Their translator allows a parametrized specification of types and even of operators.
 They apply code specialization for the removal of polymorphism (since ML is compliant with polymorphism while ANSI C is not).
 They use also closure analysis (1) and closure datatypes (2) to, resp., optimize first-order code (1) that results from the previous removal of higher-order functions (2).

-We did not get access to a full description of their translator, but the concept of polymorphism removal sounds similar to the concept of multiple- inheritance removal that we have to implement to get translation of __Typee__ source code (multiple-inheritance compliant) into _Java_ source code (single- inheritance compliant but with multiple-implementations of interfaces allowed).
+We did not get access to a full description of their translator, but the concept of polymorphism removal sounds similar to the concept of multiple-inheritance removal that we have to implement to get translation of __Typee__ source code (multiple-inheritance compliant) into _Java_ source code (single-inheritance compliant but with multiple-implementations of interfaces allowed).

 ### 3.4 Translation with Intermediate Optimizers

 In [11], inventor David Rechter describes a method and a system for converting a software language code into another software language code.
+The inventor
-The inventor claims first, the separation of the initial source code and the code dedicated to the platform is runs on, second the optimization of the separated source code with either a internal or an external optimizer, and third the translation of the optimized source code into the target language code and its integration with the initial platform code translated into a target platform code.
+claims: first the separation of the initial source code and the code dedicated to the platform is runs on; second the optimization of the separated source code with either a internal or an external optimizer; and third the translation of the optimized source code into the target language code and its integration with the initial platform code translated into a target platform code.

-This patent does not describe any translation process since this is not the topic addressed by this patent.
+This patent does not describe any translation process since this is not the topic it addresses.
 Quite deceptive for us.
 But, as long as initial source code and initial platform code are not separated or no optimizer is used on those codes before translation, this patent can't apply.
-Well, this is the case for __Typee__ translator which does none of both while it allows the embedding _native_ source code in __Typee__ source code.
+Well, this is the case for the __Typee__ translator which does none of both while it allows the embedding of _native_ source code in __Typee__ source code.

 ### 3.5 Translation of Program Source Code to MarkUp Languages